tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what tips you give for getting a job?
 - what advice would you give about doing well in my profession?
 - how would you describe success in the workplace?
+- what insight can you share with me about working well with others?

 - what did you find the most rewarding about being parent?